 In my monograph, I will also look at Italy and Iraq.
 While the Malayali missions in South America tell us the story of its most recent expansions, these other two locations help us understand the routes of gendered religious labor migration facilitated through the affective historical links of the Syro-Malabar church.

 I would like to highlight that my fellowship at the Lakshmi Mittal and Family South Asia Institute helped significantly in facilitating my fieldwork in Peru.
 It allowed me to utilize connections and networks of Harvard alumni and affiliates who connected me with the religious networks in Peru.
-I am particularly grateful to Ms. Britt Ludsvigen, a Peruvian Harvard alumni and affiliate, and Jimena Codina, the program coordinator of the David Rockefeller Centre for Latin American Studies at Harvard University, for introducing me to several scholars and officials working on South America.
+I am particularly grateful to Ms. Britt Ludvigsen, a Peruvian Harvard alumni and affiliate, and Jimena Codina, the program coordinator of the David Rockefeller Center for Latin American Studies at Harvard University, for introducing me to several scholars and officials working on South America.
 The amazing resources at Harvard and the connections that open up through the networks of Harvard affiliates made this fieldwork viable.

 And yes, no one can come back from Peru without exploring the Peruvian highlands and the wonderlands of the mighty Incas!
 I enjoyed the splendor of the cultural remains at Machu Pichu, read and learned a lot about the Inca civilization, and petted cute baby llamas in the Andean ranges.